cmvandrevala/more-than-equations/content/Computer Science/Labs/Rolling Along.md

 * The program should calculate the minimum, maximum, and average of the given dice roll and report them in a nicely formatted way.
 * After the program reports the statistics for a given roll, it should produce a sample roll of the dice.
 * Finally, the program should display an exit message and exit gracefully.
+* The sample roll should be randomized - it should not be the same every time I start the program.

 ## 📋 Dev Notes